Did you know you can learn how to save money? It’s true, LeFou!

 - Ebates: If you shop online, you need to be using Ebates.
 Sign up for their free account, click through their links, and get great deals at thousands of different stores.
 Plus, you’ll earn cash back while you shop!
 Tough to beat that, right?
 Click the link to sign up for your free account now!

 - Wealthfront: At Wealthfront, you can manage your first $10,000 in retirement savings for free!
 With super low fees and top-of-the-line automated investing services, Wealthfront helps you set it and forget it!
 Click the link to learn more.

-- BBVA Compass Bank: Looking for a place to stash your emergency fund?
-Check out the free checking accounts at BBVA Compass Bank!
-An online checking account helps keep your efund separate from your other funds but still accessible when you need it.
-Plus, you get free withdrawals at thousands of ATMs and can open an account with just $25.
+- CIT Bank: Looking for a place to stash your emergency fund?
+Check out the high yield savings accounts at CIT Bank!
+An online savings account helps keep your efund separate from your other funds but still accessible when you need it.
+Plus, you’ll get an interest rate over 100x better than at many traditional brick and mortar banks.
 Follow the link for more details!